diogo-machado/todo-list/README.md

 ## What I Learned:

-- State management
+- State management in ReactJS
-- How to use Package react-icons
 - Passing functions as props to child components
-- Ways to bind this to a handler function
-- Styling using package styled-components
+- Using Hooks such as useState and UseEffect
+- Using the PropTypes package for check props types
+- And a litte bit of css...

 ## Github Pages: